-- He/her shall certify the election results and report the same to the Department Adjutant prior to the annual Department convention in June.
+- He/her shall certify the election results and report the same to the Department Adjutant prior to the annual Department convention in June of the election years.

-- The Adjutant shall then seal the election packet envelope and retain it in the post safe for a period of one year.
-The sealed packet shall not be opened except by order of the assembly or Post Executive Committee for the purpose of verifying the vote or destroying the packet.
+- The Adjutant shall then seal the election packet envelope and retain it in the post safe for a period of two years.
+The sealed packet shall not be opened except by order of the Post Executive Committee for the purpose of verifying the vote or destroying the packet.

 Section 6.
 Duties of the Post Commander.

-- Upon receipt of the results of the election from the election committee chairman and/or Post Adjutant, he shall announce the results of the election at the April monthly meeting.
+- Upon receipt of the results of the election from the election committee chairman and/or Post Adjutant, he shall announce the results of the election at the April monthly meeting of the election years.